Back to all posts

 Mining.
 Team members who usually use the tactics of avoiding conflict should assume a role of a “miner” and extract the problems covered under silent disagreements.
 This is not easy as it requires courage to point out sensitive issues, yet it is very effective.

 Real-time permission.
 In the course of “mining” for a conflict, some people may get very uncomfortable and eager to end this whole story as soon as possible.
-To ease the tension, a leader can make a remark and remind them that the conflict they are involved in is productive, and that it is being encouraged on purpose.
-Lencioni says that even though this can look primitive, like a technique parents use with their children, the permission to continue in fact gives confidence and strength to go on.
+To ease the tension, a leader can make a remark and remind them that the conflict they are involved in is "productive conflict", and that it is being encouraged on purpose.

 Other tools.
 Besides personality-type tests the author already mentioned, there are others specifically designed to identify how a particular person reacts to conflict situations (like Thomas-Kilmann Conflict Mode Instrument).
 Knowing your natural inclinations, you can adjust them to situations and choose the most appropriate approach.

 The Role of the Leader.
-Very often leaders try to do everything possible to soften the conflict, in order to protect their people.
+Very often leaders try to do everything possible to soften conflict, in order to protect their people.
 Though it can feel like losing control, it’s very important for a leader to step back, let the conflict flow, and let people develop their conflict management skills.

 Connection to Dysfunction 3.
 Unless people feel that their opinion has been heard and taken into account, they will never truly commit.
 And to hear everybody’s views, there must be debates – and conflict, sometimes.